 Your profile

-You are passionate, patient and eager to inspire a generation.
-You never settle for simply meeting expectations, you exceed them, and you are ready to take the first step towards a lifelong career in education.
+You are passionate, patient and driven to inspire the next generation.
+You don’t just meet expectations – you exceed them.
+Now you’re ready to take the first step towards a fulfilling lifelong career in education.

 Your subject

-In education, you can make a lasting impression on people’s lives.
-Every day you will get the chance to inspire students and colleagues, and use your unique skills to give something back.
-Careers in the sector vary, from teaching in a diverse range of settings, including schools, sixth forms, colleges, prisons and hospitals, to becoming part of the next generation of managers and leaders.
+In education, you have the opportunity to make a lasting impact on people’s lives.
+Every day, you’ll have the change to inspire students and colleagues, using your unique skills to give back to the community.
+Careers in this sector are diverse, ranging from teaching in various settings – such as schools, sixth forms, colleges, prisons, and hospitals – to becoming part of the next generations of managers and leaders.

 Your course